Shanghai2017/add-in-workshop/Module1_advanced.md

 **Note:** If you've already done this module on your own, congratulations!
 You can skip to step [1.12](#1.12).
 Otherwise, keep following the next steps.

 ### Add Code
+In this section you will add code to the sample to populate the highlighted range with data.

 - 1.10.1 Change the following line:
     ```javascript